NOX73/go-neural/README.md

 # Preface
 This code was partly taken from github.com/NOX73/go-neural.
-For the implementation of the core algorithmn all credits belong to NOX73.
+For the implementation of the core algorithm all credits belong to NOX73.
 The fork to gopher-neural was made to pursue the following goals:
 * Build a training / testing framework around this algorithm
 * Build rich measurement mechanisms to control the training
 * Improved I/O functionality for training